openfoodfacts/openfoodfacts-infrastructure/docs/stunnel.md

 It encrypts traffic with openssl.

-It is installed on the reverse proxy of off2 and ovh1.
+It is installed on the reverse proxy of off2, and on a specific VM (113) on ovh1.
+For more details about why we use a new VM for the client (ovh), see [the install report](./reports/2024-01-04-setting-up-stunnel.md).

 Illustration:
 ```mermaid